rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 An additional type of event, ``page_close``, originates from within the JavaScript Logger itself.

-.. what is the function of the Logger? what value do the events that it logs have?
+.. what is the function of the Logger? what value do the events that it logs have? is event_source by any chance set to 'task' for these?

 **Component**: JavaScript Logger